 CRITERIA: At the completion of this activity, you should be able to do the following:

-Discuss the Federal guidance for drill/exercise observations as described in IP 71114.01 IP 71114.06.
+Discuss the Federal guidance for drill/exercise observations as described in IP 71114.01, IP 71114.06, IP 71114.07, and IP 71114.08.

 Identify activities that will occur with regard to your discipline during the performance of an emergency drill/exercise.